 When it comes to home design, we tend to completely separate the categories of interior design and exterior design (or gardening and landscaping).
 This makes sense.
 After all, you tend to spend time in these two different parts of your home for different reasons.
 However, it doesn’t always have to be the case for these two aspects of your property to be completely disparate.
-Here are just a few different design tips and tricks that will help to create a more seamless transmission between your home and the land that is attached to it.
+Here are just a few different design tips and tricks that will help to create a more seamless transmission between your home and the land attached to it.

 3 WAYS TO BRING YOUR GARDEN AND HOME TOGETHER